stevechoy/pdfcombiner/README.md

 ### Installing Java

-The `{staplr}` package is **highly recommended** as it supports bookmarks, however it uses Java so you may need to <a href="https://www.java.com/en/download/" target="_blank">install Java separately</a> if your system does not currently have it.
+The `{staplr}` <a href="https://github.com/pridiltal/staplr/" target="_blank">package</a> is **highly recommended** as it supports bookmarks, however it uses Java so you may need to <a href="https://www.java.com/en/download/" target="_blank">install Java separately</a> if your system does not currently have it.
 Choose the 64-bit version if your R installation is also 64-bit.

 After installation, you are recommended to restart your R instance before proceeding.